Puru-Malhotra/Chest-XRay-Diagnosis/README.md

 In particular we will:

-Pre-process and prepare a real-world X-ray dataset
-Use transfer learning to retrain a DenseNet model for X-ray image classification Learn a technique to handle class imbalance
+~Pre-process and prepare a real-world X-ray dataset ~Use transfer learning to retrain a DenseNet model for X-ray image classification ~Handle class imbalance
-Measure diagnostic performance by computing the AUC (Area Under the Curve) for the ROC (Receiver Operating Characteristic) curve
+~Measure diagnostic performance by computing the AUC (Area Under the Curve) for the ROC (Receiver Operating Characteristic) curve
-Visualize model activity using GradCAMs
+~Visualize model activity using GradCAMs

 The model is trained for detecting the following medical conditions on a given Xray:

 1.'Cardiomegaly'

 2.'Emphysema'